LFI · Banking · Service Initiation · Multi-Payments · Fixed Periodic Schedule

 Response

+Content-Type: application/json.
 Return 201 on successful payment record creation.

 FieldTypeRequiredDescription

 data.idstringYesThe LFI-assigned PaymentId.
-MUST be unique within your payment system, MUST NOT be reassigned, and MUST resolve to the same payment for the full 1-year GET /payments/{paymentId} sustain window
+MUST be unique within your payment system, MUST NOT be reassigned, and MUST resolve to the same payment for the full 1-year GET/payments/{paymentId} sustain window

 data.consentIdstringNoThe consent under which the payment was created